RackunSec/Penetration-Testing-Grimoire/Enumeration/nmap-port-scanning.md

 This type of scan takes a considerable amount of time to complete depending on the bandwith of the network and responses from the target system.

+## Specifying Ports
+Nmap allows us to specify single, multiple, or ranges of port(s) to scan.
+Knowning what ports that we want to discover will make the scanning and service enumeration process faster and more efficient.

+Single port scan:

+`nmap -A -p 80 (TARGET IP ADDRESS)`

+Multiple port scan:

+`nmap -A -p 80,8080,443 (TARGET IP ADDRESS)`

+Port range scan:

+`nmap -p 80-443 (TARGET IP ADDRESS)`

 ## Single Service Enumeration Scan
 This scan can be done on a single port in attempt to enumerate what service is runnign on that port.